Qumulo/docs/hardware/supermicro-a-plus-asg-1014s-acr12n4h/networking-cluster.md

 ## Connecting to Redundant Switches
-For redundancy, we recommend connecting a {{site.sm1014s}} cluster to dual switches.
+For redundancy, we recommend connecting your cluster to dual switches.
 If either switch becomes inoperative, the cluster is still be accessible from the remaining switch.

 * **Unified Networking**